-Do you really know how to apply perfume so that you get the most out of it every single day?
-You might not and that could be making a big difference in how long your scent lasts and what it really smells like on you.
+Do you know how to apply perfume so that you get the most out of it every single day?
+It can actually make a big difference on how long your scent lasts and what it really smells like on you.
 However, with a few helpful hints on the art of layering your fragrance, you will find that you smell fantastic all day long and never have to reapply your scent.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

-You might also be interested to know that since perfume is made partly of oils, as it warms with contact to the skin, it will help to give you the essential “fragrance halo” which you seek.
-So, the first thing that you should know is that proper perfume application begins with making contact with the skin.
+Since perfume is made partly of oils, as it warms with contact to the skin, it gives you the essential “fragrance halo”.
+So, lesson one in proper perfume application begins with ensuring that contact with the skin.

-You should also know that your perfume won’t last very long if you apply it to dry skin, so if you are working to apply your perfume the right way, but it’s going onto dry skin, you’ll find that it doesn’t last very long at all.
-Consider making sure that your skin is properly moisturized and if you need additional moisture, you may want to rub some petroleum jelly or high moisturizing lotion into your skin in order to give your fragrance the added boost you are looking for.
+You should also know that your perfume won’t last very long if you apply it to dry skin.
+Make sure your skin is properly moisturized before application and if you need additional moisture, you might want to rub some petroleum jelly or high moisturizing lotion on your skin for an added fragrance boost once you apply your perfume.

-Instead, when you’re applying your perfume, consider how you will be wearing it and what type of clothing you’re wearing for the day.
-For instance, dresses, skirts and shorts?
-Give the back of each knee a squirt so that you can have the fragrance gently trailing behind you.
+When applying your perfume, consider what type of clothing you’re wearing for the day and you can apply your fragrance with that in mind.
+For instance, if you are wearing a dress, a skirt, or shorts – go ahead and give the back of each knee a squirt so that you can have the fragrance gently trailing behind you.
 Plus, this is great for daytime use, since it’s further from the nose.

 Wearing a v-neck, or scoop neck and a delicate or subtle fragrance?
 Add some to the cleavage for your own pleasure and a little added boost of fragrance.
-Plus, if you’re out on a date or at the club, this can be nice if that special someone has to lean in to talk to you a little bit.
+Here’s a hot tip: if you’re out on a date or at the club, this can be nice if that special someone has to lean in to talk to you.

-Properly applying your fragrance might seem easy, but if you aren’t sure, you’re better off to use less for starters.
+Properly applying your fragrance might seem easy, but if you aren’t sure the golder rule is less is more.
 You would be surprised at how far a little fragrance really goes.